tiennguyenn/tiennguyen.github.io/_projects/hungrygowhere.md

     * Incorporated Elasticsearch to power fast and accurate search functionality within the system, enabling users to easily find restaurants based on their specific criteria.

   * Enhancing User Engagement with Notifications:
-    * Implemented push notifications to mobile devices, proactively informing users about booking confirmations, reminders, special offers, and updates, fostering customer engagement and loyalty.
+    * Implemented push notifications to mobile devices, proactively informing users about booking confirmations, reminders, special offers, and updates.

 ## Key Achievements:

+  * Streamlined the menu selection process for customers.
-    * Reduced booking processing time by 25%.
+  * Reduced booking processing time by 25%, offering a quicker and more convenient booking experience for customers.
-    * Increased online bookings by 30%.
+  * Increased online bookings by 30%, resulting in over 500 additional reservations within the first week.

 ## Technologies Used: